Books by David Longhorn

 And here is my latest series, which is set in and around a place called... can you guess?
 I have to say, the covers are pretty snazzy.
 Ten out of ten for interior design.
 "I love what you've done with the place!"

-A new series of books is under way.
-This time it's set on a Caribbean island where a group of unsuspecting Americans arrive to set up a new dive resort, only to find that they have attracted the attention of a centuries-dead French pirate, who has a nasty habit of whisking away evildoers by the light of a full moon.
+On a Caribbean island where a group of unsuspecting Americans arrive to set up a new dive resort, only to find that they have attracted the attention of a centuries-dead French pirate, who has a nasty habit of whisking away evildoers by the light of a full moon.

 But surely our heroes can't be in danger?
 After all, the Devil Ship only comes for bad people...